ruth-ma/Final_DATA550/README.md

-# How to run the program
-If this is your first time working with RNA data, the initial setup may take a few minutes as you install necessary packages.

 - Please set the working directory to your local folder containing the program "~/Final_DATA550-master" in R console, use the following command: `setwd("~/Final_DATA550-master")`.

 - Please set the working directory to your local folder containing the program "~/Final_DATA550-master", in the bash terminal, use the `cd` command.

+# How to run the program using Docker

+It takes more than 10 minutes to download and install the dataset.
+Be patient!

+To utilize Docker for generating the report, you can input the following command in the terminal:
+For Windows-OS users:
+`docker run -v /"$(pwd)/report":/project/final_report project_image`
+For Mac/Linux-OS users:
+`docker run -v "$(pwd)/report":/project/final_report project_image`

+- Use `make` in the terminal to simplify the process of running all codes and generating the report file.
+For Windows-OS users:
+`make windows_report`
+For Mac/Linux-OS users:
+`make MacLinux_report`

+# How to run the program not using Docker
+If this is your first time working with RNA data, the initial setup may take a few minutes as you install necessary packages.

 - Please use the `make install` in the terminal to synchronize your package repository.
 Do not suggest use `renv::restore()` in R console, because it might have some issues.